Justin-Sawyer/recipes-and-deliveries/README.md

 		- Further, on their profile page, they have instant access to the most recent six of their published blog articles.
 By clicking the button, they can access all articles they have created.

 		- For their published recipes, these are ordered firstly by vote count.
-Thus, the user sees instantly the votes their individuals recipes may have received.
+Thus, the user sees instantly the votes their individual recipes may have received.
 If the user has only two (for example) recipes that have been voted on, they then see their four most recently published recipes.
 Again, clicking the button takes the user to the entire history of their published recipes.

 	- If I have created recipes and my recipes have been voted as being the most popular of the last month, I will be alerted that this is the case, and I will see my recipe featured on the recipe boxes purchasing page.